-Aggregates based on the World Bank's regional and income classification of economies appear at the end of most tables.
-The World Bank's regional and income classifications are shown on the front- and back cover end flaps of the book.
-Specialized classifications, such as highincome OECD countries, are documented in About the data of the tables in which they appear.
+Aggregates based on the World Bank's regional and income classifications of economies appear at the end of most tables.
+These classifications are shown on the front and back cover flaps of the book.
+This year's World Development Indicators, like last year's, includes aggregates for the member countries of the European Monetary Union (EMU).
+Members of the EMU on 1 January 2000 were Austria, Belgium, Finland, France, Germany, Ireland, Italy, Luxembourg, the Netherlands, Portugal, and Spain.
+Other classifications, such as the European Union and regional trade blocs, are documented in About the data for the tables in which they appear.

-Because of missing data, aggregations for groups of economies should be treated as approximations for unknown totals or average values.
+Because of missing data, aggregates for groups of economies should be treated as approximations of unknown totals or average values.
 Regional and income group aggregates are based on the largest available set of data, including values for the 148 economies shown in the main tables, other economies shown in table 1.6, and Taiwan, China.
 The aggregation rules are intended to yield estimates for a consistent set of economies from one period to the next and for all indicators.
-Small differences between the values of subgroup aggregates and overall totals and averages may occur because of the approximations used.
+Small differences between sums of subgroup aggregates and overall totals and averages may occur because of the approximations used.
 In addition, compilation errors and data reporting practices may cause discrepancies in theoretically identical aggregates such as world exports and world imports.